TwitchPlaysPokemon/pokecat/pokesetspec.md

   : Defaults to `false`.
 If `true`, the Pokémon is shiny.

 **biddable**
   : Defaults to `true`, except for Pokémon with `shiny` set to `true`, where it defaults to `false`.
 If `false`, the Pokémon is not available for token match bidding.

+**hidden**
-It will be treated as non-existent, conceiling its existence to not spoil new shinies for example.
+  : Defaults to `false`, except for Pokémon with `shiny` set to `true`, where it defaults to `true`.
+If `true`, the Pokémon will be treated as non-existent, conceiling its existence.
+Can be used to not spoil Shinies for example.

 **rarity**
   : Defaults to `1.0`.
 Multiplier for the chance this set gets chosen by RNG.
 Values smaller than `1.0` cause this set to be selected less often.
 Values greater than `1.0` cause this set to be selected more often.
 For example `2.0` doubles this set's chance to get picked.